puppetlabs/puppetlabs-stdlib/REFERENCE.md

 |bcrypt-x |2x    |bug compatible       |
 |bcrypt-y |2y    |historic alias for 2b|

 The third argument to this function is the salt to use.
+For bcrypt-type hashes, the first two characters of the salt represent a strength parameter, with a value between 4 and 31 inclusive.

 > *Note:*: this uses the Puppet Server's implementation of crypt(3).
 If your environment contains several different operating systems, ensure that they